DEShawResearch/fs123/core123/README.md

 # Core123

 Core123 is a motley collection useful of C++ libraries and utilities.
-Many are header-only, but a few (diag, complaints, log_channel) require linkage.
+Almost all are header-only, but one (complaints.hpp) require linkage.
 To use the header-only utilities, just #include the relevant header and go.
 The only headers that require linkage are explicitly identified in the list below.

 Each header file contains a more-or-less standalone collection of related classes and functions.
 Documentation is in comments at